claimvantage/sfdx-jenkins-shared-library/README.md

 ```
 Edit the Help and Package details to reflect the specific project.

-To build a package that has no help and does not depend on other packages and has `project-scratch-def.json` files that match default pattern, the `Jenkinsfile` simplifies to this:
+To build a package that has no help and does not depend on other packages and has a default named `project-scratch-def.json`, the `Jenkinsfile` simplifies to this:
 ```
 #!groovy
 @Library('sfdx-jenkins-shared-library')_

-buildPackagePipeline()
+buildPackagePipeline(
+    glob: 'config/project-scratch-def.json'
+)
 ```
 Note the added, required underscore.